PepperoniJoe/Make-Icons-Swiftly/README.md

 - Organize files by automatically placing results in a folder named after the image
 - Use randomly-generated source image as a time saver, if desired (See examples below)

-*Example using app to create images sets using a single image (shown in Dark mode)*
+*Example using app to create image sets using a single image (shown in Dark mode)*
 ![](GitHub-Images/MIS1.gif)

 **Technical Info:** \